 Install the ROS Desktop package, including support for

 $ sudo apt install ros-melodic-desktop

-Note: “ROS Desktop Full” is a more complete package, however it is not recommended for embedded platforms; 2D/3D simulators will be installed, requiring increased storage space and compute power.
+Note: “ROS Desktop Full” is a more complete package, however, it is not recommended for embedded platforms; 2D/3D simulators will be installed, requiring increased storage space and computing power.